 5 Ways to Use the Best Hashtags

 Hashtags are a small but mighty way to supercharge your social media content.
 Using hashtags regularly and strategically is essential for helping users find your content and learn about your brand.

-Know Which Hashtags Are Trending
+1. Know Which Hashtags Are Trending

 The right hashtags are the ones that other people are already using to talk about a specific topic.
 Trending hashtags let you tap into communities that are active, even if they aren’t directly related to your brand.

-Find Related Hashtags
+2. Find Related Hashtags

-It’s not enough to just jump onboard with whatever hashtags are already being used.
-It will be hard to stand out from the noise if you simply piggy-back on the hashtags used by hundreds of other accounts.
+It’s not enough to just jump on board with whatever hashtags are already being used.
+It will be hard to stand out from the noise if you simply piggyback on the hashtags used by hundreds of other accounts.

-Find A Unique Hashtag
+3. Find A Unique Hashtag

 A unique hashtag used consistently will help you measure your campaign effectiveness.
 Find a unique hashtag your brand can “own” so that when a user posts with the hashtag, you can reliably say they are aware of and discussing a branded topic.

-Examine Which Hashtags Were Popular On Recent Posts
+4. Examine Which Hashtags Were Popular On Recent Posts

 Refer to your analytics often to learn which hashtags are serving your marketing and which aren’t going anywhere.
-If your hashtag isn’t eliciting the user generated content you were hoping for, reevaluate whether it’s the right fit for your campaign.
+If your hashtag isn’t eliciting the user-generated content you were hoping for, reevaluate whether it’s the right fit for your campaign.

-Monitor Your Social Media Competitors
+5. Monitor Your Social Media Competitors

 You won’t want hashtags that lead to spam or shadow-banning.
 ViralSweep’s management tools help you stay compliant with platform rules and avoid fraudulent entries that can bog down your social media contests.

-Hashtags are a simple, yet highly effective way to engage with customers on social media and promote your branded content.
+Hashtags are a simple yet highly effective way to engage with customers on social media and promote your branded content.
 Hashtags can improve your search engine optimization, help your small business start trending, and supercharge your digital marketing campaigns.

 Using the right hashtags requires using tools like ViralSweep to manage your campaigns and giveaways.
 ViralSweep can help you find the right niche, trending, and branded hashtags to make your content stand out in a crowded social media landscape.
-Learn more about finding the best hashtags by exploring ViralSweep’s Partner Network Sweepstakes.